iagocanalejas/regatas/README.md

 	[-o, --output OUTPUT]

 # positional arguments:
-#   input_source          name of the Datasource or path to import data from.
+#   datasource            name of the Datasource to import data from.
 #   race_ids              raceIDs to find in the source and ingest.
 #
 # options: